RaionCommunityFILKOMUB/RaionMobileAnalogInputLibrary/README.md

 ```
 raion.MobileInputAnalog.GetInstance();
 ```
-all the library code will run.
+all the library codes will run.